Water and Beverages*

 I have found that decaffeinated teas vary in their stimulating initial effect and depressing aftereffect.
 Tea contains tannin and possibly other objectionable substances.
 If you are going to drink tea, decaffeinated or otherwise, it is a good idea to add milk or cream to bind the tannin.

-Coffee substitutes (made from roasted barley and other grains), hot water, and a small amount of heavy cream makes an enjoyable caffeine-free hot drink but may produce intestinal gas if sweetened.
-Remember, beer is also made from barley because it ferments so easily.
+Coffee substitutes (made from roasted barley and other grains), hot water, and a small amount of heavy cream make an enjoyable caffeine-free hot drink but may produce intestinal gas if sweetened.
+Remember, beer is also made from barley because it supports fermentation so readily.

 During summer, a very thirst-quenching alternative to non-food drinks can be made from pure water to which is added a tiny amount of fruit juice.
-Lemonade made from the juice of one small lemon or lime, 12 oz of water, and a scant teaspoon of honey or maple syrup is quite a pleasant drink.
+Lemonade made from the juice of one-half a small lemon or lime, 12 oz or more of water, and a small amount of honey, organic sugar, or maple syrup is quite a pleasant drink.

 *From Robert Chuckrow, The Intelligent Dieter’s Guide, Rising Mist Publications, Briarcliff Manor, NY, 1997.